ConcealNetwork/conceal-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.0.

+## Install Notes

+Due to a conflicting peer dependency you may need to install with `npm install --legacy-peer-deps`

 ## Development server

 Run `ng serve --open --host 0.0.0.0 --disable-host-check` for a dev server.
 The app will automatically reload if you change any of the source files.